lorenzomasoero/clustering_replicability/README.md

-We provide code to reproduce all the experiments presented in "Cross-Study Replicability in Cluster Analysis" (Statist.
+We provide code to reproduce all the experiments presented in "Cross-Study Replicability in Cluster Analysis" [Statist.
 Sci.
 38(2): 303-316 (May 2023).
-DOI: 10.1214/22-STS871)[https://projecteuclid.org/journals/statistical-science/advance-publication/Cross-Study-Replicability-in-Cluster-Analysis/10.1214/22-STS871.short].
+DOI: 10.1214/22-STS871](https://projecteuclid.org/journals/statistical-science/advance-publication/Cross-Study-Replicability-in-Cluster-Analysis/10.1214/22-STS871.short).
 See also https://arxiv.org/pdf/2202.01910.pdf).

 # Structure